djnightmare9909/DM-OS-experimental/README.md

 *   **Progress Clocks:** Long-term events, like an impending invasion or a spreading plague, are tracked on conceptual timers.
 Your actions—or inactions—can advance or halt these clocks, dynamically shaping the world's future.
 *   **Reactive Environments:** The world remembers.
 A goblin patrol you eliminate won't just disappear; their war camp will be on high alert when you arrive.
 News of your deeds, good or ill, will spread, changing how different communities react to you.

+### 2. Procedurally Generated Worlds
+Before your adventure begins, the AI Chronicler procedurally generates a unique world map for you to explore, complete with rooms, corridors, and features based on your chosen themes.
+Experience the thrill of entering a world built just for your story, and visualize it in the 3D "World View."

-### 2. Deeply Simulated NPCs with Persistent Memory
+### 3. Deeply Simulated NPCs with Persistent Memory
 NPCs in DM OS are more than just quest-givers; they are simulated people with unique histories, beliefs, and memories.

 *   **Narrative DNA:** Every significant NPC is generated with a "Cornerstone Event" from their past that has shaped their worldview, created behavioral scars, and defined their core motivations.
 *   **Stateful Interaction Log:** NPCs remember every significant interaction they have with you.
 Earning an NPC's trust or making a lifelong enemy has tangible, long-term consequences that will shape your story.
 Their disposition towards you evolves based on your actions, not a predefined script.

-### 3. Unprecedented Player Agency: The OOC Protocol
+### 4. Unprecedented Player Agency: The OOC Protocol
 The Out-of-Character (OOC) protocol is your ultimate tool for co-directing the game.
 It allows you to speak directly to the underlying AI, temporarily bypassing the Dungeon Master persona to manually change any aspect of the game world, plot, or characters.

 *   **Authenticated Control:** Using a session-specific password, you can issue direct commands to: